-Christmas is all about traditions: carols, decorations and food.
-It’s also about brands jumping on the Christmas bandwagon, trying to associate their offering with the joy that the holidays bring.
+Christmas is all about traditions: carols, decorations, and food.
+It’s also about brands jumping on the holiday marketing Christmas bandwagon, trying to associate their offering with the joy that the holidays bring.
 In a world saturated by these festive efforts, just how do you integrate the holidays into your campaigns in a way that your audience won’t instantly dismiss as an empty corporate ploy?

 Well, the best way, as is often the case, is to get in touch with your creative side.